 - Spike sics his goons on Buffy and Xander, but stop to sniff the air.
 Buffy's standing behind him.
 "Fee, fi, fo, fum.
 I smell the blood of a nice, ripe...girl."

 - Lethal Chef: Willow eagerly asks what kind of punch Buffy made.
 Buffy says punch is off the menu; instead, we have fresh lemonade.
 Willow asks how much sugar's in it before taking a swig.
-"Sugar?", Buffy asks innocently.
+"Sugar?"
+Buffy asks innocently.
 Willow contorts her face and gags.

-- Outside the school, Buffy immediately tries formulating a schedule with Sheila, who is more interested in joining up with her punk rocker friend (someone called "Meat Pie") and walks off.
+- The Load: There are monkeys who could coordinate a party better than Sheila, who looks like she's perpetually hungover.
+Not surprising she ends up as a vampire, really.
+Outside the school, Buffy immediately tries formulating a schedule with her, bust she's more interested in joining up with her punk rocker friend (someone called "Meat Pie") and walks off.

 - My Significance Sense Is Tingling: Snyder storming into the lounge and asking Willow and Xander if they're standing in for Sheila's absence.
 They deny it, but he puffs out his chest in anticipation.
 "I feel an expulsion coming on."
 Seriously, he almost seems to get aroused by expelling people.

 - Mysterious Watcher: Spike observing Buffy dancing in The Bronze.
 Yep, definitely some Foe Yay right off the bat, here.

 - Xander frantically fishing through Buffy's purse for a stake.
 He finds a yo-yo, which is a nice bit of continuity from "Some Assembly Required", then a tampon, which he hilariously throws up in the air when he realizes what it is, and then finally a stake.